andersblehr/andersblehr.github.io/_posts/2018-01-11-welcome-to-jekyll.markdown

 So since yesterday, there it is, my [Scrapbook](https://github.com/andersblehr/Scrapbook).

 And now this.
 This site has held nothing but a static 'Hello World' `index.html` file for almost a year.
 I wanted to do more, but despite my 25 years in the business, I had never done web development.
-Yes, irrational though it may be, web development intimidated me.
+Yes, irrational though it may sound, web development intimidated me.

 But as fate would have it, I interviewed for an iOS gig, got it, and then priorities shifted and they tossed Smarty, Laravel and Ionic at me instead.
 It's been over 6 months now, and the sticky spider web tangle that is HTML/CSS/JavaScript is much less of a tangle in my head now.